basho/riak_core/docs/ring-resizing.md

 and should return the hashed value of the key the request will act upon or `undefined`.
 If `undefined` is returned, the request will never be forwarded during ring resizing (`handle_command` will always be called).
+3. A function `nval_map(riak_core_ring:riak_core_ring()) -> [{binary(), integer()}]`
+must be defined.
+The function takes the current ring and should return a proplist containing bucket/n-val pairs.
+For any buckets not included the default N value will be used.
+This function is used when the ring is shrinking to ensure the N-value isn't implicitly enlarged during the transition, it is not used during expansion.

+One other minor change made to the vnode interface, regardless of whether or not resizing is being used, is the first argument of`handoff_starting/2` is now passed as `{HOType, {Idx, Node}}`.
+`HOType` is one of `ownership_transfer`, `hinted_handoff` or `resize_transfer`.
+The `Idx` being transferred to is always the index of the current partition, except in the case of `resize_transfer`.
+`Node` is the node being transferred to (this used to be the argument passed into `handoff_starting/2`).

 ### Cleaning Up